ChrisSperber/BLDI/README.md

 # Bayesian Lesion-Deficit Inference Toolkit
 written by Christoph Sperber, 2022, University of Bern

+For use with R software and the BayesFactor Package

 ## More information and usage
 For information on Bayesian Lesion-Deficit Inference see the paper by Sperber, Gallucci, Smaczny & Umarova